mindsdb/mindsdb/mindsdb/integrations/handlers/airtable_handler/README.md

 In essence, when querying a particular table, the entire table will first be pulled into a `pandas` DataFrame using the Airtable API.
 Once this is done, SQL queries can be run on the DataFrame using `duckdb`.

+Note: Since the entire table needs to be pulled into memory first (DataFrame), it is recommended to be somewhat careful when querying large tables so as not to overload your machine.

 The documentation for the Airtable API is available here,
 <br>
 https://airtable.com/api